p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Kalp-Instant-Deployer/How-to-Deploy-a-Smart-Contract-on-Kalp-Studio.md

 After subscribing, you'll see the main deployment screen.
 Click on the "Create New" button to start building a smart contract.

 > To continue with the process, ensure your wallet is connected.
-If not, [connect your wallet](https://docs.kalp.studio/Products/Kalp%20Wallet/How-to-create-a-wallet/)
+If not, refer [connect your wallet](https://docs.kalp.studio/Products/Kalp%20Wallet/How-to-create-a-wallet/) article.

 #### Entering Smart Contract Details